Skip to main content

 Current Project

 My current large-scale project is a study of “strange things complementizers do to relate to the noun phrases around them.”
 It involves seeking a unified theory of a range of less-familiar and less-studied phenomena, including upward complementizer agreement, allocutive agreement, indexical shift, logophoric pronouns, and switch reference.
 A goal is to show how uncommon constructions can nevertheless be manifestations of universal grammar, as they are different functional applications of the same syntactic infrastructure, involving the licensing of null nominals in the C-space, the control of those null nominals by arguments of the matrix verb, the binding of special pronouns by these null nominals, and various Agree relationships.
 Different combinations of these syntactic building blocks result in phenomenologically different constructions in different languages.
 At the heart of the work is a detailed study of Magahi (allocutivity, indexical shift) and Ibibio (C-agreement, logophoricity), but many other languages will be considered as well.
 This work is intended to be a book published in Open Access format in the “Open Generative Syntax” series of the Language Science Press (Berlin).
-All the chapters are available in draft form now below! .
 Comments are welcome!
-Please note that chapter 8 is a bit different: it revisits classic questions about control theory from the perspective of what has been learned from the previous chapters.
+Chapter 8 is a bit different: it revisits classic questions about control theory from the perspective of what has been learned from the previous chapters.
 Some might be interested in that work who are only peripherally interested in the earlier chapters.

-Complementizers Relating to Noun Phrases: Rare Constructions within a Theory of Universal Grammar
+Complementizers Relating to Noun Phrases: Rare Constructions within a Theory of Universal Grammar.
+(New penultimate version, submitted for review, October 2, 2024.)

 Chapter 1: Introduction: Rare Wings are Universal Forelimbs